googleapis/python-logging/UPGRADING.md

 > **WARNING**: Breaking change

-The generated client is no longer exposed at `logging_v2`.
+The generated client is no longer exposed at `google.cloud.logging_v2`.
+This is because we expect most users to use the handwritten surface exposed at `google.cloud.logging_v2`.
+See the [Cloud Logging How-to Guides](https://cloud.google.com/logging/docs/how-to).

+If you would like to continue using the generated surface, adjust your imports:

 **Before**
 ```py